-Message Meaning PRINTOUT OF THE USED TAB2-INDICES TAB2-INDEX number FOR RECORD rec-name The TAD INDICES are used for PRINTOUT OF TAB3- & TAB4-INDICES FOR The TAB-INDICES are used for diagnostic purposes only.
+Message Meaning PRINTOUT OF THE USED TAB2-INDICES ] TAB2-INDEX number FOR RECORD rec-name PRINTOUT OF TAB3- & TAB4-INDICES FOR The TAB-INDICES are used for diagnostic purposes only.
 They give information about MATCHING AND SINGULAR SETS BALTER activities and changes to record types, sets and keys.
 TAB3-INDEX number FOR SET set-name to record types, sets and keys.
 TAB4-INDEX number FOR SET set-name KEY-REF keyref